btfuse/fuse-docs/docs/plugin-development/getting-started.md

-WARNING: This documentation is actively being developed and links may change.

 # Getting Started

 Fuse Framework provides a protocol for extending the behaviour of the webview.
 The protocol allows the JS in the webview to make calls over to the native environment via an embedded API server.